hunter-sills/hunter-sills/README.md

 # Hunter Sills
 ### Data Analyst

-Seasoned data and operations professional shifting my focus to data analysis and visualization.
-This portfolio is a demonstration of my proficiency in SQL, Power BI, Tableau, and Python.
+Experienced data and operations professional transitioning to data analysis and visualization.
+This portfolio demonstrates my proficiency in SQL, Power BI, Tableau, and Python.

-I'm always happy to talk shop or discuss opportunities to collaborate -- feel free to drop me a line.
+Currently expanding my skillset and seeking a challenging Data Analyst role.

-Here are some of my projects:
+I'm always happy to talk shop or discuss a collaboration — feel free to drop me a line.

 ### My Projects